The Winterthur Library

 Josiah Adams was a publisher and bookseller in Brick Church Chapel, New York.

-Summary: Contains forty cards, twenty with engravings of famous people in American history, and clues to their identity.
+Contains forty cards, twenty with engravings of famous people in American history, and clues to their identity.
 Also contains twenty cards with descriptive questions and answers about the original colonies and first eleven presidents.
 The object of the game is to match corresponding cards from the two sets.
 In addition, there is a trade card for Josiah Adams that advertises other games available from him.
 The original instruction booklet is missing, but a photocopy of the booklet is filed with the game.

 Instruction booklet missing; cards in a cloth covered slipcase with gold embossed title and picture of American flag and eagle; slightly worn.
 (Photocopy of instruction book is filed with the game, acc.
 05x98.